Casual Entertaining: How to Make a Gorgeous Cheese Tray

 One fun and easy way to present cheese and crackers is on a cutting board.
 I love this method.
 It lends a casual, rustic vibe to your gathering, and it fits my easy approach to entertaining.

-My friend Colleen put together this gorgeous cheese tray to show you how easy it is to create a presentation like this.
-You can elevate your standard cheese and crackers by adding a few extra yummies like olives, sliced cured meats, honey, and/or fruit.
+Here’s how easy it is to style a cheese board.
+I like to elevate the standard cheese and crackers by adding a few extra yummies like olives, sliced cured meats, honey, and/or fruit.
 Take a look.

 Using various vehicles for your food, at parties especially, makes for such a pretty presentation.
 Use cutting boards of different textures and styles, slate cheese plates, cake stands, trays, and anything you can thing of.
 Make one large station or scatter offerings about.
 That’s what I’ve been trying to do more of lately, and I’m having fun with it.